What to visit in Nantes Quai des Antilles

 What to visit in Nantes Les Machines de lÎle

-In my opinion, I thought this part of the itinerary was more suitable for those with children.
-I believe there are adults who may be interested in this kind of visit, but it was not my case at all.
-Even because the only thing we can do for free is to watch the elephant walk around.
+In my opinion, this part of the itinerary is more suited to those visiting with kids.
+I can see how some adults might enjoy it too, but it just wasn’t for me.
+Especially since the only thing you can really do for free is watch the elephant stroll around.

 What to visit in Nantes Les Machines de lÎle